 Soft spoken, exuding an air of modesty, Jo Ryan’s last two-and-a-half years of entrepreneurship have been nothing short of bold and ambitious.

+After spending 14 years in the Cosmetic Aesthetic industry, during which Jo Ryan reflects upon it as a time where she was “just not overly happy and making other people a lot of money,” she decided to take the plunge.
 “It was actually the team that I worked with at another company that pushed me into entrepreneurship,” she explained.
 “It was pretty much the girls that I worked with that talked me into making the leap.
 I never had the confidence before that to do it.”
+And with that, Jo Ryan set out to do what she loved most while creating the clinic environment that she wanted her and her team to be a part of.

 First, she and her business partner bought SILK Fairfield in North Queensland, only to follow that up with another purchase several kilometers away at SILK Townsville after a few months, and last December, launching into the Gold Coast and buying a location in Burleigh Heads.